lemonade-sdk/infinity-arcade/README.md

 ### Generation Failures
 - Try a simpler game concept.
 - Make sure your selected model supports code generation.
-- Check the `lemonade-arcade` and Lemonade Server logs for errors.
+- Check the `infinity-arcade` and Lemonade Server logs for errors.

 ## Examples